suragch/mongol-library/README.md

 ###### Static classes

-There are a number of static methods that are currently `private`.
-If these would be useful in other projects, then we could make them `public`.
-These are a sample:
+There are a number of static methods that may also be useful.

 * `boolean isMongolian(char character)`
 * `boolean isConsonant(char character)`